-The vision of Score A Friend is to create everyday opportunities for youth of all abilities to thrive, lead and succeed – together – at school and in their communities.
+The vision of Score A Friend is to create everyday opportunities for people of all abilities to thrive, lead, and succeed together.

 Sarah Greichen, 19, is the founder, chairman, and chief executive officer of Score A Friend.
 The Denver, Colorado native created the organization at age 13 to help her twin brother, who has an autism spectrum disorder, find a friend.
 A Girl Scout since 2005, Greichen was awarded the National Young Woman of Distinction Award by Girl Scouts of the USA and the 2016 Outstanding Youth Award for National Philanthropy Day in Colorado.
 She serves on Special Olympics Colorado's Youth Activation Committee, Rose Community Foundation Innovate for Good Grant Review Committee, and volunteers annually at Adams Camp.
 Greichen is featured in the Pass It On campaign alongside rock band NEEDTOBREATHE, Girls Education Activist Malala Yousafzai, and Singer-Song Writer Grace Vanderwaal showcasing the values of inclusion, confidence, and women empowerment.
 She is a sophomore at Colorado State University, majoring in Corporate Finance and Marketing, and minoring in Entrepreneurship.

-Respect – We help youth develop self-respect by recognizing and reinforcing their intrinsic worth.
-We help youth develop respect for others by fostering opportunities for positive interactions with their peers.
+Respect – We help people develop self-respect by recognizing and reinforcing their intrinsic worth.
+We help individuals develop respect for others by fostering opportunities for positive interactions.

-Kindness – We believe that being kind is a teachable habit cultivable by providing youth with forums to develop compassion for their peers and themselves.
+Kindness – We believe that being kind is a teachable habit cultivable by providing people with forums to develop compassion for their peers and themselves.

-Acceptance – Youth can be taught to embrace one another – and the differences that make all people unique – by giving them everyday opportunities to build a community based on camaraderie.
+Acceptance – Individuals can be taught to embrace one another – and the differences that make all people unique – by giving them everyday opportunities to build a community based on camaraderie.

-Courage – We stand up to the fears that arbitrarily separate us and celebrate youth who are willing to help create a world where everyone can flourish.
+Courage – We stand up to the fears that arbitrarily separate us and celebrate people who are willing to help create a world where everyone can flourish.